Make: A Hands-on Introduction to Physical Computing

 You should consult the UMass academic calendar to make sure you are aware of important dates and events.
 The following are the weekly topics that will be covered during this course.

-Homework and Lab Reports
+In-class Exercises, Homework, and Lab Reports

 The topics of each week's lectures are listed below.
 Lecture slides are all posted in Piazza.

 - Week 1: Introduction and Basic Electronics.
 Topics: voltage, current, power, resistor, Ohm’s law, KCL and KVL laws, how to use a multimeter, battery, potentiometer, voltage divider, capacitor, how to use breadboard